sellalab/GenArchitecture/README.md

 ## Branches
 Branches provide variations on the main program.
 The main branch is the multidimensional version at equilibrium.
-### Adaptation - branch for testing the effects of a shift in the optimal phenotype (in 1D).
+### OptimumShift - branch for testing the effects of a shift in the optimal phenotype (in 1D).
 ### MutBias - branch for testing the effects of mutational bias (in 1D).

 ## Note: